montraydavis/APIFlow/README.md

 (It feels very similar to Entity Framework -- but for APIs)

+Check out the [wiki](https://github.com/montraydavis/APIFlow/wiki/Overview) for a more in-depth overview!

 # Forward-Feeding Endpoints

 The main purpose of this library is to allow sequential API execution and testing without the necessity of re-writing code to wire up ModelA to ModelB.